bingKegeta/CatGPT/README.md

-# Cat GPT
+# GP3DS

 > Placeholder name, change as you wish

-An AI chatbot based on ChatGPT that replies to prompts as a cat.
+An AI chatbot with absolutely no quirks.

 Details about it is yet to be finalized.

+# BTW, did you know it's really easy to mod a 3DS?